Missing Colorado mom Suzanne Morphew: Husband charged with murder nearly one year after disappearance

 Barry Morphew was arrested on Wednesday and has been charged with first-degree murder after deliberation, tampering with physical evidence and attempt to influence a public servant, according to FOX 21 News reporter Lauren Scharf.

 Suzanne's sister-in-law Jena Moorman declined to speak with Fox News on Wednesday regarding the development, calling it a "private family matter."
+The local district attorney's office is expected to hold a press conference at 3 p.m. local time, or 5 p.m.
+EST, regarding the case.

+MISSING COLORADO MOM SUZANNE MORPHEW'S FRIENDS AND FAMILY HOLD VIGIL NEARLY YEAR AFTER SHE VANISHED

 Suzanne Morphew, 49, was reported missing by a neighbor on Mother’s Day ‒ May 10, 2020.
 Officials said they were told she left for a bike ride and never returned.